iamdangerous/Project-6-Sunshine-App/README.md

 ===================================

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.
+This app collects weather data from http://openweathermap.org .It shows them on list and on a wearable device

 Pre-requisites
 --------------